sqlmapproject/sqlmap/Usage.md

 For instance, to test for GET parameter `id` and for HTTP `User-Agent` only, provide `-p "id,user-agent"`.

-In case that user wants to exclude certain parameters from testing, he can use this option.
-This is especially useful in cases when you want to use higher value for `--level` and test all available parameters excluding some of HTTP headers normally being tested.
+In case that user wants to exclude certain parameters from testing, he can use option `--skip`.
+That is especially useful in cases when you want to use higher value for `--level` and test all available parameters excluding some of HTTP headers normally being tested.

 For instance, to skip testing for HTTP header `User-Agent` and HTTP header `Referer` at `--level=5`, provide `--skip="user-agent,referer"`.